You’ll often hear that water is crucial because it’s the main ingredient of a good cup of coffee.

 It wasn’t until multiple British barista champion Maxwell Colonna-Dashwood and American chemist Christopher Hendon decided to join forces to solve the water mystery with their 2015 book “Water for Coffee” that something more thorough was published.

-The authors researched the different minerals and salt properties and identified two as having supreme extraction properties: magnesium and calcium.
+The authors researched the different minerals and salts and identified two as having supreme extraction properties: magnesium and calcium.

-They also found out that the total amount of mineral content in the water is less relevant up to a certain degree.
-What’s important is the ratio between total hardness and carbonate hardness (also known as alkalinity).
+They also found out that the total amount of “total dissolved solids” in the water is less relevant up to a certain degree.
+According to the two authors, what’s important is the general hardness (GH) and carbonate hardness (KH – also referred to as alkalinity or buffer).

-Total hardness is the combined measurement of calcium and magnesium, while alkalinity is the water’s buffering capacity.
+Total hardness is the combined measurement of calcium and magnesium, while carbonate hardness is the water’s buffering capacity.
 The research concluded that a 2:1 relationship is optimal for brewing balanced and flavorful coffee.

 What about TDS?